fastly/fastly-blocklist/docs/deploy-blocklist-to-service.md

 Deploying fastly-blocklist is as simple as issuing a `--commit`.
 The local configuration file you created earlier is read, your service checked, then config deployed to the live service.

-> Since this is your first deploy, we'll need to create a new version of to service.
+> Since this is your first deploy, we'll need to create a new version of the service.
 This process is handled automatically by fastly-blocklist.

 `python fastly-blocklist.py --commit --save --verbose`